-As stated before, it is clear that the relative substance of this subsidy from the BaK domain to the CPNP domain increase as the traffic from outside increases relative to the traffic inside the BaK domain.
+As stated before, it is clear that the relative substance of this subsidy from the BaK domain to the CPNP domain increases as the traffic from outside increases relative to the traffic inside the BaK domain.
 This would probably hinder introduction of BaK in small domains, like smaller countries or fixed or mobile operators in a country.
-Therefore, the conclusion is that BaK preferably should be introduced at least nation wide for all fixed and mobile voice traffic and also independent of technology like PSTN or NGN.
+Therefore, if BaK was introduced it should be done preferably at least nationwide for all fixed and mobile voice traffic and also independent of technology like PSTN or NGN.
 Introduction within a block of adjacent countries would be preferable at least for smaller countries usually having a high proportion of outgoing traffic.
 To illustrate the substance of this issue, a middle sized country like The Netherlands five percent of all fixed and mobile retail minutes is international traffic.
 At current price levels for fixed voice retail and termination services, this would mean a cash flow to the CPNP domain that is below one percent of all fixed voice revenue.
+At current price levels for mobile voice retail and termination services, this would mean a cash flow to the CPNP domain that is below one percent of all fixed voice revenue.
+At current price levels for mobile voice retail and termination services, this would mean a cash flow to the CPNP domain that is below one percent of all fixed voice revenue.
 At current price levels for mobile voice retail and termination services, this would mean a cash flow to the CPNP domain that is a few percent of all mobile voice revenue.